patxipierce/rasyen/README.md

 - `=save-result`
     - Allows saving the result to a key (see example below) for later usage.
 - `=category`
-    - Meant to be used with the save-result filter Allows using a saved variable as list key (see example below).
+    - Meant to be used with the save-result filter Allows using a saved variable as list key (see the [example](#category-filter)).
 - `=remove-result`
     - Will remove the result from the list to it cannot appear again in other tag calls.
 - `=meta`